-Gucci's commitment to environmental and social sustainability has been reinforced by the COVID-19 pandemic.
-Gucci continued to drive our pushed forward with its tenyear sustainability strategy forward, building on various industry-leading initiatives to minimize our impact on the planet and to help protect the rights and status of people around the world.
+Gucci's commitment to environmental and social sustainability has been reinforced throughout the COVID-19 pandemic.
+Gucci continued to drive our ten-year sustainability strategy, building on various industry-leading initiatives to minimize our impact on the planet and to help protect the rights and status of people around the world.